LuzrBum/Agon-Projects/agon-firmware-upgrade.md

 # UPGRADE
-- Always do the MOS first while the Agon is in a stable config bceause it needs to be launched from MOS.
+- Always do the MOS first while the Agon is in a stable config because it needs to be launched from MOS command line.
 MOS update may break screen/keyboard, then you cannot type the command anymore.
-Then do the VDP
+Then do the VDP second.

 ## Prep
 - Download